pagkly/Zed/Investopedia3/What Is Keep and Pay.md

 For example, say a person files bankruptcy and owes a substantial amount on a home.
 The bank can eventually sell the property to recoup the remaining amount owed on the mortgage, but it could take time and considerable effort, and thus, added cost.
 If that seems likely, it could be advantageous for the bank to take the chance of getting repaid under a Keep-and-Pay agreement.

-For each asset in a [Chapter 7 bankruptcy](https://www.investopedia.com/terms/c/chapter7.asp), for example, the filer typically is asked what they want to do with each valuable piece of property, including whether they wish to surrender it, retain and redeem it, keep it and pay what is owed over time, or do something else with it.1
+For each asset in a [[Chapter 7 bankruptcy]](https://www.investopedia.com/terms/c/chapter7.asp), for example, the filer typically is asked what they want to do with each valuable piece of property, including whether they wish to surrender it, retain and redeem it, keep it and pay what is owed over time, or do something else with it.1

 For this reason, the person filing can request to keep and pay for particular items.
 The court won’t always agree to such a request, however, many courts try to follow the filer’s wishes if they are made in good faith.
 Others have guidelines on what to do with assets based on the type of asset, its value, and the remaining amount owed.